Ilia Tkachenko: 2013–2014 season

 Riazanova/Tkachenko finished fourth at their two Grand Prix events, the 2013 Skate Canada International and the 2013 Rostelecom Cup.
 They then finished fourth at the 2014 Russian Championships behind Victoria Sinitsina / Ruslan Zhiganshin.
 In April 2014, Tkachenko left the partnership.

 2014–2015 season

 Tkachenko and Isabella Tobias teamed up in the summer of 2014 to represent Israel.
 They had skated together for six months in 2008.
 On their decision regarding which country to represent, Tobias stated: "The U.S. would have granted him citizenship one year too late at best; Russia wanted me to give away my American passport, which I would never do; and the experts we consulted assured (us) that Lithuania would never grant him citizenship (I barely got mine).
-So we chose Israel, as I am of Jewish origin, and Ilia has also some Jewish roots via his mother, which makes it easier."
+So we chose Israel, as I am of Jewish origin, and Ilia has also some Jewish roots via his family, which makes it easier."
 The two sat out the 2014–2015 season in order to become eligible to compete for the following season.